 Our study of health professionals facilitating group programmes found they conceptualised the provision of self-management support predominantly ‘top down’, with a focus on facilitators providing evidence-based education and instruction for health behaviour change (Hughes et al. 2018).
 In contrast, our recent systematic review of the experiences of participants in self-management group programs revealed the importance of the social connectedness, support and knowledge received from and shared with other group participants through feelings of belonging, shared learning and comparing experiences (Hughes et al. 2017).
 What this review also revealed is that ‘support’ takes a variety of forms and what support is valued may differ both between and across facilitators and participants in group programmes.
 Understandings about the notion of support for LTCs are still not well developed.
 There are very few specific studies published in this field; most previous studies are focused on explaining outcomes of controlled interventions with single conditions or, on the experience of enacting and sustaining health behaviour change (Hughes et al. 2017).
-Research has identified that support received and shared between both facilitators and participants during group programmes is valued.
+Research has identified that support received and shared between both facilitators and participants during group programmes is valued Hughes 2017.
 In this study we aim to explore and understand the different types of support that group participants in health professional-led self-management support group programmes receive and exchange and how they make sense of and value this support from both facilitators and peers.

 Theoretical framework

-In line with the aims of this paper, we conceptualise ‘support’ using a theoretically derived framework.
-A significant body of literature exists around types of support provision (including, for example informational, instrumental and emotional (Cohen, Underwood, and Gottlieb 2000; Thoits 2011; Dennis 2003).
+In line with the aims of this paper, we conceptualise ‘support’ using a theoretically derived framework (Cohen et al. 2000, Page 3).
+This framework suggests the term social support can be understood as encompassing informational, instrumental and emotional support.
 Informational support refers to information, advice or guidance, instrumental support refers to tangible assistance, and emotional support ‘expressions of empathy, caring, reassurance, and trust’ along with ‘opportunities for emotional expression and venting.’
 (Cohen 2004) Thoits (2011) proposes that the support provided by individuals with similar experiences, for example of LTCs, is valued for their direct experiential knowledge and in-depth understanding of the ‘many dimensions and nuances’ of the individual’s situation.
 Similar others provide information and advice that is relevant, and empathy is expressed because it is drawn from personal experience (Thoits 2011; Kennedy et al. 2007; Koetsenruijter et al. 2016).
 They can also act as role models for comparison, shaping coping responses and providing hope that proposed courses of action will be beneficial (Thoits 2011; Rogers et al. 2014).

 In the context of health-professional led self-management programmes, where there is potential for support from both facilitators with medical expertise and from (patient) participants sharing similar experiences, it is unknown what support provision participants receive and from whom, and what support they value.